-A bold exclusive selection of a drought-tolerant favorite, with a profusion of talk, upright flower spikes that bloom from early summer to fall.
-The Harlequin™ beardtongue series features vibrant pink (pictured here), magenta, and purple colors, and were selected for its bushy, compact, vigorous, and disease-resistant qualities.
+A bold exclusive selection of a drought-tolerant favorite.
+With a profusion of talk, upright flower spikes that bloom from early summer to fall.
+The Harlequin™ beardtongue series features vibrant pink (pictured here), magenta, and purple colors.
+These were selected for its bushy, compact, vigorous, and disease-resistant qualities.
 Full sun.
 Up to 22" tall, 16" wide.
 Zones 5-9.

 A compact, early-flowering variety of the easy-care, drought-tolerant favorite.
 Big, flat clusters of small deep rusty orange flowers attract butterflies and look great in cut flower arrangements, too.
 Full sun.
 Up to 20" tall, 24" wide.
 Zoned 4-9.

-Red stems hold large blush-pink blooms that bloom from early spring through fall, adding soft color and fine texture to the garden.
+Red stems hold large blush-pink blooms.
+These bloom from early spring through fall, adding soft color and fine texture to the garden.
 Perfect for sunny borders, rock gardens, and containers in hot, dry regions.
 Full sun.
 Up to 8" tall, 20" wide.
 Zones 5-10.

 A hummingbird favorite that adds cheerful, carefree summer color to sunny, dry, and hot beds, borders, or containers.
 A compact hybrid with a neat habit and increased hardiness, disease resistance, and even tolerance of wet, cold soils.
 Full sun.
 Up to 20" tall, 16" wide.
 Zones 5-10.

-A standout in the waterwise garden, with stunning, everblooming, six-foot-tall flower spikes with warm coral-orange, trumpet-shaped blooms that attract hummingbirds and tower over clumps of narrow, sword-shaped, gray-green foliage.
+A standout in the waterwise garden, with stunning, everblooming, six-foot-tall flower spikes.
+Those have warm coral-orange, trumpet-shaped blooms that attract hummingbirds.
+They tower over clumps of narrow, sword-shaped, gray-green foliage.
 Full sun.
 Up to 6' tall, 4' wide.
 Zones 5-9.

 10 Favorite Drought-Tolerant Plants for Zones 7-11

-This small garden tree has it all: attractive bark, rosy pink flowers, strawberry-like edible fruit, habitat for birds, and a low canopy of deep green leaves.
+This small garden tree has it all.
+Attractive bark, rosy pink flowers, strawberry-like edible fruit, habitat for birds, and a low canopy of deep green leaves.
 It’s tough, too, tolerating poor or acidic soil and needing very little water (only occasionally, once established).
-Marina Strawberry Tree is a winner in a border, for mass planting, or as a specimen in a woodland or wildlife garden (your local birds will love this tree).
+Marina Strawberry Tree is a winner.
+Perfect for in a border, for mass planting, or as a specimen in a woodland or wildlife garden.
+(Your local birds will love this tree).
 Full sun.
 Up to 20’ tall and 30’ wide.
 Zones 7–9.

 This stunning agave forms dense, symmetrical rosettes from dramatic, blue-gray leaves that form large clumps.
 Each leaf tip bears a short—but sharp—midnight-blue spine.
-Absolutely brilliant as a specimen, in a container or rock garden, and especially captivating as an unexpected groundcover in mass plantings.
+Absolutely brilliant as a specimen, in a container or rock garden.
+Especially captivating as an unexpected groundcover in mass plantings.
 Full sun.
 Rosettes up to 4’ wide on 5’ wide clumps; flower spikes up to 20’ tall.
 Blooms at full maturity.
 Zones 6-9.

 This low-growing, branching succulent creates a carpet of foliage consisting of upright, powdery blue-green leaves.
 Rooting itself as it grows, Blue Chalksticks is perfect for preventing erosion on sunny, dry hillsides.
 It takes very little care, tolerating poor soil and coastal conditions.
 Full sun.
 Up to 1’ tall and 3‘ wide.
 Zones 10–11.